sallycole/sallycole.github.io/about.md

 1. A GitHub account.
 Get yours at [github.com/join](https://github.com/join).
 2. GitHub Desktop.
 Download it at [desktop.github.com](https://desktop.github.com).
 3. The Atom text editor.
 Download it at [atom.io](https://atom.io).
+4. The project files.
+The project homepage is [here](https://github.com/sallycole/sallycole.github.io).

 # How to format your contributions prior to committing them